paulkr/Ubuntu-Splash-2.0/README.md

 Ubuntu Splash 2.0
 =================

-A Microsoft Paint clone written in python using the pygame graphics library.
+A Microsoft Paint clone written in python using the pygame graphics library for the ICS3U Paint Project.

-For this project, we needed to select an overall theme and as you can tell from it's title, I decided my theme to be the Ubuntu Desktop
+For this project, we needed to select an overall theme and as you can tell from it's title, I decided my theme to be the Ubuntu Desktop.

 Features
 --------